codetinkerhack/Eeny-meeny-miny-moe/README.md

 ### TreeList

-TreeList is optimised for fast traversal, insertion and remove operations at any index of the list.
+TreeList (Apache commons collections) is optimised for fast traversal, insertion and remove operations at any index of the list.
-From documentation for org.apache.commons.collections4.list.TreeList:
+Below paragraph was taken from documentation for org.apache.commons.collections4.list.TreeList:

 `This list implementation utilises a tree structure internally to ensure that all insertions and removals are O(log n).
 This provides much faster performance than both an ArrayList and a LinkedList where elements are inserted and removed repeatedly from anywhere in the list.`